-With scraps of plastic pipe and some ingenuity, you can make this handy swivel flashlight.
+With scraps of plastic pipe and some ingenuity, you can make this handy swivel, magnetic work light.

 I used a 3-inch magnet from a junked auto speaker.
 It is 33⁄8 inches in diameter with a 11⁄4-inch center hole.
 This hole determines the dimensions of all the piping needed.
 I used scrap pieces of plastic plumbing pipe glued together with plumbing cement.
 It is designed to be used with the mini Mag Lite, which uses AA batteries and an LED bulb, and creates a focused beam and powerful light.
 The plastic tubing sizes I used were 1 inch, three-quarter inch, and the “T” piece was 11⁄4 inch in diameter.